Speaking up for science

 Fellows are typically expected to return to the UK within two years but the lure of America proved too strong for Martin.
 ‘I was offered a job at the Naval Research Laboratory in Washington DC – of which NASA was an outgrowth – and it seemed like too good an opportunity to turn down, so I broke the rules and stayed,’ he laughs.
 He has been there ever since and now heads the Solar Energetic Particles Section, studying how cosmic rays, which can affect navy satellites, are accelerated at the Sun and elsewhere.

-He credits his success to a timely change of research field (thanks to the Lindemann Fellowship) and to learning how to communicate with different audiences, something he feels was not perhaps emphasised enough during his time at university.
+He credits his success to a timely change of research field and to learning how to communicate with different audiences, something he feels was not perhaps emphasised enough during his time at university.
 ‘In the real world, when you’re responsible for justifying your existence, raising money and making sure people understand what you’re doing, being able to give talks and communicate to a wide variety of audiences becomes very important.’

 To have ideas in the first place, you have to be talking to people.
 Ideas don’t happen in a vacuum.
 Something has to trigger them, so you have to have interactions with like-minded people or people who will spur the right sorts of thoughts.